 Drug-Eluting Stent (or "DES") MicroNet Product.
 We recently entered the second phase of development work for our MGuard DES, which is expected to incorporate our MicroNet with a drug-eluting stent, through a strategic partnership with a third party drug-eluting stent candidate manufacturer.
-We intend to develop total of two strategic partnerships with manufactures of FDA-approved or CE-marked drug-eluting stents and bring two viable drug-eluting stent products with our MicroNet mesh into the animal testing phase which, if successful, should lead to submission for CE registration of a DES-MicroNet platform.
+We intend to develop a total of two strategic partnerships with manufactures of U.S. Food and Drug Administration-approved or CE-marked drug-eluting stents and bring two viable drug-eluting stent products with our MicroNet mesh into the in vivo pre-clinical testing phase which, if successful, should lead to submission for CE registration of a DES-MicroNet platform.
 The initial testing of drug-eluting stent candidates for technical feasibility testing with our MicroNet mesh was 100% successful.
-We believe that a drug-eluting stent with MicroNet has the potential to improve certain performance metrics over the MGuard Prime and attract a broader portion of the cardiologists in the worldwide stent market who are more accustomed to using drug-eluting stents.
+We believe that a drug-eluting stent with MicroNet has the potential to improve certain performance metrics over the MGuard Prime EPS and attract a broader portion of the cardiologists in the worldwide stent market who are more accustomed to using drug-eluting stents.